Wojdan/BWMarginLabel/README.md

 # BWMarginLabel

-UILabel subclass allowing to add fixed margins to a label
+UILabel subclass allowing to add fixed margins to a label.
+Works with Autolayout and IB.